François Darlan: Chief of the Naval Staff

 After France's declaration of war in September 1939, Darlan became Commander-in-Chief of the French Navy.
 He was opposed to Daladier's plans for a revived Salonika front.
 At a meeting of the Anglo-French Supreme War Council on 22 September 1939, Darlan sided with the British in opposing Daladier's plans to take the Armée du Levant from Beirut to Thessaloniki with the aim of opening a second front in the Balkans as a way to aid Poland.
 Darlan argued that the plans for a new Salonika Front would distract from the blockade of Germany.
 Initially, Darlan had supported the British who believed that a naval blockade along with strategical bombing would be sufficient to defeat the Reich without any major land battles.
-The British Prime Minister, Neville Chamberlain, believed that a combination of blockade and strategic bombing would induce the Wehrmacht generals to overthrow Hitler and thus bring the war to a close with no major land battles involving British troops.
+The British prime minister, Neville Chamberlain, believed that a combination of blockade and strategic bombing would induce the Wehrmacht generals to overthrow Hitler and thus bring the war to a close with no major land battles involving British troops.
 At the meetings of the Supreme War Council, Darlan along with Maurice Gamelin supported the objections of the British against the proposed expedition to the Balkans championed by Daladier and Maxime Weygand.

 By late 1939, Darlan complained that the blockade had too many loopholes for neutral ships carrying war material to Germany and that the Allies needed a more aggressive approach.
 In particular, Darlan noted that, because of the Molotov-Ribbentrop pact, Germany had access to all of the vast natural resources of the Soviet Union, which rendered the Anglo-French naval blockade rather ineffectual.
 The Soviet Union was self-sufficient in virtually all of the natural resources needed to sustain a modern industrial economy, and German-Soviet trade defeated the purposes of the naval blockade.
 Starting in December 1939, Darlan started to advocate an Anglo-French expedition to Scandinavia to seize the Swedish iron mines that supplied the Germany with the high-grade iron that was used to make steel (the Reich had no high-grade iron mines of it own).
-Darlan argued that it was imperative to strike before Germany and the Soviet Union signed another economic agreement that would allow Germany to have access to Soviet iron, saying the time to deprive Germany of its access to Swedish iron was now.
+Darlan argued that it was imperative to strike before Germany and the Soviet Union signed another economic agreement that would allow Germany to access Soviet iron, saying the time to deprive Germany of its access to Swedish iron was now.